lucaschultz/jscalc/README.md

 ### Code Quality

-Both of the authors are (at the time of this writing) absolute web devolepment beginners and this was one of their very first projects.
+Both of the authors are (at the time of this writing) absolute web devolepment novices and this was one of their very first projects.
 If you have any improvement ideas or questions, please open an issue or a pull request.

 If you wan't to use the code, go ahead!
 But be warned, we didn't know what where doing, so you better do!